alfarias/alfarias.github.io/index.md

 * **Brazilian Products Export Forecasting**<br>
 Forecasting for exported brazilian products using the Prophet Python module developed by Facebook.<br>
+This work uses covariates as countries GDPs to aid on the forecasting accuracy for the next 10 years.<br>
+An Exploratory Data Analysis is made to gain insights about the exported products, as what country is a good trader.<br>
 [Notebook on Nbviewer](https://nbviewer.jupyter.org/github/alfarias/forecasting-challenge-4i/blob/master/notebooks/case2.ipynb) - [Github Repository](https://github.com/alfarias/forecasting-challenge-4i)

 * **Country TFP Forecasting**<br>
-Forecasting for Country TFP using the Prophet Python module developed by Facebook.<br>
+Forecasting for Country TFP using the Prophet Python module developed by Facebook.
+No covariates are used on this work. <br>
 [Notebook on Nbviewer](https://nbviewer.jupyter.org/github/alfarias/forecasting-challenge-4i/blob/master/notebooks/case1.ipynb) - [Github Repository](https://github.com/alfarias/forecasting-challenge-4i)

 * **Titanic Survivor Prediction with AutoML Tools**<br>